8 Hawaii Beaches With Water So Blue They Made Me Cancel My Maldives Trip – Visit Them Before the Masses Do

 📍 Exact Location & GPS: Kailua Beach Park, 526 Kawailoa Rd, Kailua, HI (21.3972°N, -157.7281°W)

-🏊 Water Conditions: Consistently calm due to offshore reef protection.
+🏊 Water Conditions: Consistently calm due to offshore reef protection – the same geological feature that creates the Maldives’ famous lagoons.
 Water entry is easy with soft sand bottom extending 100+ yards offshore.
 Average depth 8-12 feet in main swimming areas.
 Water clarity averages 100+ feet visibility.
-Trade winds create perfect windsurfing conditions but rarely affect swimming safety.
+Trade winds create perfect windsurfing conditions but rarely affect swimming safety before 1 PM.

 📸 Best Photo Spot: For the classic Kailua postcard shot, head to the lifeguard tower area during mid-morning (9-11 AM) when the sun illuminates the turquoise water perfectly.
 The southeastern corner offers unobstructed views of the Mokulua Islands.

-⚠️ Safety Notes: Lifeguards on duty daily 9 AM – 5:30 PM.
-Strong afternoon trade winds can create whitecaps – best swimming conditions are before 1 PM.
-Watch for kite surfers in designated areas.
+⚠️ Safety Notes: Lifeguards on duty daily 8 AM – 6:30 PM.
+Strong afternoon trade winds can create whitecaps – best swimming conditions are before 1 PM when you get Maldives-calm water.

 Kaanapali Beach